playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationRule.md

   Failure(List((/,List(ValidationError(validation.type-mismatch,WrappedArray(Float))))))
 ```

 > `Rule` is typesafe.
-You can't apply a `Rule` on an unsuported type, the compiler won't let you:
+You can't apply a `Rule` on an unsupported type, the compiler won't let you:
 >
 ```scala
 scala> :t Rules.float